LPP-ERM-KMS/TOMAS/README.md

 # TOMAS
 This repository will contain all the files relevant for the operation of TOMAS

+## DataAnalysis
+A program to analyse DAQ data

 ## TOMAS-main
 This is the software that drives the main computer